CleanScan

 Best for: Any size operation, especially contracts with recurring quality disputes

-• Defined shot list: Identify three to five areas per facility that matter most.
+• Shot list: Identify three to five areas per facility that matter most.
 High-traffic zones, restrooms, and areas with a history of complaints are a practical starting point.1

 • Policy guardrails: Confirm where photography is allowed, whether occupants or sensitive materials could appear in frame, and how long images should be retained.

-Where it falls short: Without a system to organize and deliver photos, they pile up in camera rolls and become useless.
-The photo exists, but nobody can find it when it matters.
+Where it falls short: Without naming, storage, and delivery rules, photos pile up in camera rolls.
 The crew also needs training — a blurry, poorly lit photo of a hallway proves nothing.1

 Method 3: GPS-Verified Check-Ins